metabrainz/picard-docs/variables/tags_advanced.rst

     The names of the producers for the associated release or recording.

+**releasedate**

+    Explicit tag for the release date (*since Picard 2.9*).
+This tag exists for specific use in scripts and plugins, but is not filled by default.
+In most cases it is recommended to use the ``date`` tag instead for compatibility with existing software.

 **remixer**

     The names of the remixer engineers associated with the track.